What to do in October in Barcelona?

 National Day of Spain

 The 12th of October is the National Day of Spain.
-On this day the people of Spain commemorate the long history of the country.
-It is an important day for remembering all the achievements and expressing appreciation.
-As well as reaffirming one’s commitment to the country.
+On this day the people of Spain commemorate the country’s history and its achievements.
 The chosen date symbolises the historical anniversary of the start of a period of linguistic and cultural projection beyond Europe.
-Moreover, it commemorates the discovery of the Americas by Christopher Columbus, because of this discovery the influence of Spain extended way beyond its borders.
+Moreover, it commemorates the discovery of the Americas by Christopher Columbus, which enabled Spain’s influence to extend elsewhere.

-Therefore, this day is not only celebrated by the Spanish people but by Hispanic people all over the world.
-The day celebrates Hispanic diversity, common heritage and the cultural ties between the different countries.
+Therefore, this day is not only celebrated by the Spanish people, but also by Hispanic people all over the world for its celebration of Hispanic diversity, common heritage and cultural ties between different countries.
 Catalonia, however, is one of the regions that does not celebrate this day the same way they do other celebrations.
 Although it is generally a celebratory day, the history is controversial, so it is likely to see demonstrations throughout the city as well.

 Barcelona International Community Day